-If a student is unsuccessful after the $2^{nd}$ attempt, they will need to complete a supervised lab practice as determined by the lab and simulation coordinator.
-After completion of the supervised practice, the student will be allowed one more attempt for validation by the deadline.
-The student is expected to be successful with the $3^{rd}$ attempt.
+If a student is unsuccessful after the 2^{nd} attempt, they will need to complete a supervised lab practice as determined by the lab manager.
+After completion of the practice, they will then be allowed one more attempt for validation by the deadline.
+The student is expected to be successful with the 3^{rd} attempt.
 In the event the student is unsuccessful, this may result in failure of the course.